goooooouwa/writings/about.md

 permalink: /about/
 ---

-Shunfa Xu is a product guy who hasn't make any product.
+Shunfa Xu is a product guy who hasn't make any product yet.

 ## Resume